Vyral/mark-ramey/_posts/2020-09-03-whats-the-best-way-to-get-your-home-ready-for-an-appraisal.md

 date: 2020-09-03 19:22:35
 tags:
   - Home Seller Tips
-excerpt: 'If you’re home’s being appraised, these tips will help you prepare.'
+excerpt: 'If your home’s being appraised, these tips will help you prepare.'
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Mark+Ramey/2020/The+Mark+Ramey+Group-+%5B4-23%5D+Getting+Prepared+for+an+Appraisal.mp4
 pullquote: Put a fresh coat of paint on the front of your home.